categories

 Emma Collins Article author

-Enabling Remote Management on the system settings:
+Enable Mac Remote Management through system settings:

 1. Go to System Preferences > Sharing on the Apple Menu.